Michael Grade: Peerage

 Grade revealed his membership of the Conservative Party for the first time in May 2010.
 On 25 January 2011, he was created a life peer, as Baron Grade of Yarmouth, of Yarmouth in the County of Isle of Wight.
 He was introduced in the House of Lords on 27 January and sat as a Conservative until moving to become non-affiliated as part of his role as chairman of Ofcom.

 Ofcom

 In March 2022, the Second Johnson ministry appointed Grade to a four-year term as chairman of Ofcom, effective from 1 May 2022.
 In June 2022, the BBC's official historian, Jean Seaton, publicly said that Grade "is too lazy, too old, and has too many conflicts of interest", and called his appointment a means of "bullying" the BBC.
 Noting Grade's public approval of the right-wing political activist Laurence Fox's appearance on the BBC's Question Time, journalist George Monbiot raised concerns about Ofcom's impartiality under his leadership, and following misinformation preceding the 2024 United Kingdom riots, Monbiot accused Ofcom of a failure to properly respond to rule-breaking behaviour by outlets such as GB News "while continuing to enforce [rules] against less partisan media".
+Grade ceased his role at Ofcom at the end of April 2026.